cristaux d'émeraude crue et de pierres gemmes bruts non découpés

 HIGH

-Very bright, with very slight incursions and virtually no bubbles.
+Very bright shine, very light incursions and almost no bubbles.

 The origin of emeralds

-The first emeralds were discovered in Egypt's mines 3,500 years ago, becoming over time a symbol of Egyptian national pride.
-When Queen Cleopatra, Egypt's last pharaoh, took power in 47 B.C., she seized all the country's deposits in order to maintain control over this magnificent green stone, which she loved more than anything else.
-American actress Elizabeth Taylor, who played Cleopatra on the silver screen in 1963, owns an extensive collection of emerald jewelry, which goes wonderfully well with her green eyes.
+The first emeralds were discovered in the mines of Egypt 3,500 years BC, becoming over time a symbol of Egyptian national pride.
+When she took power in 47 BC, Queen Cleopatra, the last pharaoh of Egypt, seized all the country's deposits in order to maintain control over this magnificent green stone that she loved most that all.
+Funny fact, the American actress Elizabeth Taylor who played Cleopatra in the cinema in 1963 has a large collection of emerald jewelry which goes wonderfully well with her green eyes.

 The deposits of the world

-Egypt's emerald deposits have long since been exhausted.
-Today, high-quality emeralds come mainly from deposits in Colombia and Zambia.
-Colombian emeralds are particularly renowned for their brilliant green color and purity.
+Egypt's emerald deposits have long been exhausted.
+Today, high-quality emeralds mainly come from deposits in Colombia and Zambia.
+Colombian emeralds are particularly recognized for their vibrant green and purity.
 There are also deposits in Afghanistan, Brazil, Madagascar, Pakistan, Russia and Zimbabwe.

 The emerald, a jewel to recognize

-To identify a genuine emerald from its imitations, focus on the criteria of color and clarity that characterize this gemstone.
-Its color can vary from pale yellowish-green to deep bluish-green, but bright green is the most sought-after.
+To identify a real emerald from its imitations, you must focus on the color and clarity criteria that characterize this precious stone.
+Its color can vary from pale yellowish green to deep bluish green, but bright green is the most sought after.
 If the stone produces flashes of light or a rainbow when viewed through a beam of light, it is not an emerald.
-Emerald's inclusions or gardens are not always visible to the naked eye, but they guarantee its authenticity.
-Consult us for an accurate appraisal of your gemstone.
-Our expertise with gems guarantees your peace of mind.
+The inclusions or gardens of the emerald are not always visible to the naked eye but they guarantee its authenticity.
+Consult us for an exact valuation of your gemstone.
+Our expertise with gems guarantees you peace of mind.

 1. How to recognize an emerald?

-Recognizing a genuine emerald can be a challenge, since there are so many imitations on the market.
-Genuine emeralds have a deep, intense green color, often with internal inclusions invisible to the naked eye.
-They have a vitreous luster but do not sparkle like a diamond.
-They are relatively hard, but can be scratched.
-High-quality emeralds are expensive.
-If the price seems too low, chances are the stone is a counterfeit.
+Recognizing a real emerald can be a challenge since there are many imitations on the market.
+Genuine emeralds have a deep, intense green color that often has internal inclusions invisible to the naked eye.
+They have a glassy shine without shining like a diamond.
+They are relatively hard but can be scratched.
+High quality emeralds are expensive.
+If the price seems too low, there's a good chance the stone is counterfeit.

 2. What is the price of a natural emerald vs. a synthetic emerald?

-The price of a natural emerald varies considerably depending on several factors, including the stone's quality, origin and rarity.
-High-quality natural emeralds can be very expensive, reaching thousands or even tens of thousands of dollars per carat, and even more for exceptional gems.
-In contrast, synthetic or laboratory-created emeralds are less expensive than their natural counterparts.
-Their cost depends on the quality of manufacture, size and other characteristics, but they are considerably more affordable.
+The price of a natural emerald varies greatly depending on several factors, including the quality of the stone, its origin and its rarity.
+High quality natural emeralds can be very expensive, reaching thousands or even tens of thousands of dollars per carat and even more for exceptional gems.
+On the other hand, synthetic or laboratory-created emeralds are less expensive than their natural counterparts.
+Their cost depends on the quality of manufacturing, size and other features but they are significantly more affordable.
 High-quality synthetic emeralds can still cost several hundred dollars per carat.

-Yes, laboratory-created emerald is real emerald, but it is man-made by recreating the geological conditions under which natural emeralds are formed in nature.
-Synthetic emerald has the same chemical composition and physical properties as natural emerald, but is artificial in relation to its geological origin.
+Yes.
+Lab-created emerald is real emerald, but it is produced by humans by recreating the geological conditions under which natural emeralds form in nature.
+Synthetic emerald has the same chemical composition and physical properties as natural emerald but is artificial in relation to its geological origin.

-4. What is the significance of an emerald engagement ring?
+4. What is the meaning of an emerald engagement ring?

 Less common than the diamond engagement ring, the emerald engagement ring symbolizes eternal love, hope, renewal, wisdom, patience, balance and mutual support in individual and marital development.
-It's important to note that the meaning of an emerald engagement ring can vary according to culture and personal beliefs.
-Some simply choose this gem for its beauty and uniqueness.
+It is important to note that the meaning of an emerald engagement ring can vary depending on culture and personal beliefs.
+Some choose this gemstone simply for its beauty and uniqueness.

 Still have questions?
 We can help you.